Saetbyol-4: Description

 While maintaining its resemblance to the RQ-4 and MQ-9, the Saebyeol-4 is noted to be composition of domestic and Chinese electronics.
 Based upon the size of the aircraft, observers noted that the front and main landing gear (oriented reverse) and chassis derives from the Chengdu J-7, a spinoff of the Mikoyan-Gurevich MiG-21.
 It is believed that the North Korean stock of 130 J-7/MiG-21 was used and converted in the development process.
-The conversion of retrofitting existing aircraft landing gear to new models denotes a early-stage prototype and not something for mass production.
+The conversion of retrofitting existing aircraft landing gear to new models denotes an early-stage prototype and not something for mass production.

-It is estimated that the drone weighs about less than 9 tons (compared to the RQ-4's 14.6 tons), and has an approximate wingspan of 30-35 meters with a 10-15 meter long fuselage.
+It was estimated in early 2024 that the drone weighs about less than 9 tons (compared to the RQ-4's 14.6 tons), and has an approximate wingspan of 30–35 meters with a 10-15 meter long fuselage.
 It is also equipped with a satellite antenna for long distance control.
 Lacking the more advanced components that the RQ-4 has, the Saebyeol-4 is believed to be primarily used for surveillance, air defense training or a relay drone.
+Development of the aircraft continues as of early 2026 with Saebyeol-4 wingspan of ~40 meters and length of ~14.25 meter being comparable to that of RQ-4B Block 30/40.